Travel.State.Gov > International Travel > Country Information > Saint Kitts and Nevis International Travel Information

 Passports and visa: U.S. citizens must have a valid U.S. passport to enter Saint Kitts and Nevis.
 No visa is required for stays up to 90 days if you have an onward or return ticket, confirmation of accommodation, and can produce evidence of your ability to maintain yourself.

-HIV/AIDS: Some HIV/AIDS entry restrictions may exist.
+HIV/AIDS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Saint Kitts and Nevis.
 Please contact the Embassy of Saint Kitts and Nevis before you travel.

 Remember that local authorities are responsible for investigating and prosecuting the crime.